apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX catches returning rocket in mid-air, turning a fanciful idea into reality**
+**Jerry Jones Makes Declarative Statement on Mike McCarthy's Job After Ugly Loss to Lions**

-You can read more about it [here](https://arstechnica.com/space/2024/10/spacex-catches-returning-rocket-in-mid-air-turning-a-fanciful-idea-into-reality/).
+You can read more about it [here](https://www.si.com/nfl/jerry-jones-makes-declarative-statement-on-mike-mccarthy-job-loss-lions).

 ## Requirements
 - Python 3.8